-Main information on phosgene (COCl2) or " carbonyl dichloride ", its physical characteristics, its effects on health, the means of detecting it ( COCl2 gas detector ) as well as the appropriate respiratory protection equipment (gas mask or assisted ventilation device with combined filter type B-P3 ).
+Main information on the Phosgene (COCL2) or " carbonyl dichloride ", Its physical characteristics, its health effects, the means to detect it (COCL2 gas detector) as well as adapted respiratory protection equipment (gas mask or power ventilation device with Combined Filter Type B-P3).

-" Carbonyl dichloride " (COCl2), better known as phosgene, is synthesized by the reaction between carbon monoxide and chlorine .
-It can be formed by the decomposition of chlorinated hydrocarbon vapors and by pyrolysis of plastics.
-It is found in the chemical industry (synthesis of herbicides and insecticides) and in the production of pharmaceutical products, dyes and the manufacture of chlorinating agents.
+The " carbonyl dichloride (COCL2) better known as phosgene is synthesized by the reaction between the carbon monoxide and the chlorine.
+It can be formed by the decomposition of chlorinated hydrocarbon vapors and pyrolysis of plastics.
+It is found in the chemical industry (synthesis of herbicides and insecticides) and in the production of pharmaceuticals, dyes and the manufacture of chlorination agents.

-Phosgene (COCl2) is extremely toxic , which explains its use as a chemical weapon and poison gas during the First World War.
-It is a very toxic gas by inhalation (R26) which can cause chemical burns (R34).
-At room temperature it is a colorless gas, which can sometimes take on a slightly yellowish color with a reminiscent of decomposition (odor of moldy hay, or rotten apple).
+The phosgene (COCL2) is extremely toxic, which explains its use as a chemical weapon and combat gas during the First World War.
+It's a gas very toxic by inhalation (R26) which can cause chemical burns (R34).
+At room temperature it is a colorless gas, sometimes can take a slightly yellowish color with one that recalls the decomposition (moiish hay, or rotten apple).

-Although phosgene is an odorous gas, only a COCl2 gas detector can accurately measure the concentrations of this highly toxic gas, so we will move towards detecting phosgene in ppm, or even ppb.
+Although phosgene is an odorous gas, only one gas detector COCL2 can accurately measure the concentrations of this highly toxic gas, we will move towards a Phosgene detection in ppm, even in ppb.

-For effective respiratory protection from phosgene, we will therefore opt for a full-face mask for short-term interventions or for a more comfortable assisted ventilation device with combined filters such as ABEK-P3 .
-If the concentrations exceed 60 times the OEL, an isolating respiratory device will be essential.
+For efficient phosgene respiratory protection, we will focus on a full mask for short time interventions or towards a assisted ventilation device (more comfortable) with Combined Filters Type ABEK-P3.
+If the concentrations exceed 60 times the VLEP, an insulating respirator will be imperative.

 check_circle